 Although BV has been associated with preterm labor and other adverse pregnancy outcomes, the mechanism remains poorly understood, and treating asymptomatic BV diagnosed during pregnancy has not been shown to decrease the risk for these events.
-Therefore treatment of asymptomatic BV during pregnancy is not recommended.
+Therefore, treatment of asymptomatic BV during pregnancy is not recommended.
 Treatment of symptomatic BV during pregnancy is indicated to reduce the signs and symptoms of vaginal infection.

 Multiple studies have failed to demonstrate an association between metronidazole use during pregnancy and teratogenic or mutagenic effects in newborns.
 Oral therapy has not been shown to be superior to topical therapy for treating BV during pregnancy.
-Pregnant women can therefore be treated with either of the oral or vaginal regimens recommended for non-pregnant women.
+Pregnant patients can therefore be treated with either of the oral or vaginal regimens recommended for non-pregnant patients.

-Routine follow-up is not recommended for non-pregnant women.
-Recurrence is common (up to 30% of women will have a recurrence within 3 months), and women should be advised to return for re-evaluation if symptoms recur.
+Routine follow-up is not recommended for non-pregnant patients.
+Recurrence is common (up to 30% of patients will have a recurrence within 3 months), and patients should be advised to return for re-evaluation if symptoms recur.
 Alternative treatment regimens may be used to treat recurrent disease (see below).

-- 1. Understand how to take prescribed medications and be instructed to avoid alcohol 24 hours before and after metronidazole administration. - 2.
-Return for evaluation if symptoms persist or recur after treatment. - 3.
-Refrain from douching. - 4.
-Be offered condoms and advised that condoms may be helpful to reduce the frequency of recurrence. - 5.
-Be screened for HIV and other STDs according to current clinic guidelines.
+- 4. Understand how to take prescribed medications.
+CDC no longer recommends avoiding alcohol consumption while taking systemic metronidazole, as a review found no convincing evidence of a disulfiram-like interaction between alcohol and metronidazole. - 5.
+Return for evaluation if symptoms persist or recur after treatment. - 6.
+Refrain from using douches and other non-prescribed vaginal products. - 7.
+Be offered condoms and advised that condoms may be helpful to reduce the frequency of recurrence. - 8.
+Be screened for HIV and other STIs according to current clinic guidelines. - 9.
+Studies do not support the use of any currently available intravaginal lactobacillus or other probiotics to treat BV or restore the normal vaginal microbiome.
+A clinical trial of a L. crispatus containing product (Lactin-V) has shown a reduction in BV recurrence, but this product is not yet FDA cleared.

-No clinical counterpart of BV is recognized in the male and treatment of sex partners does not affect likelihood of relapse or recurrence.
-The male partner can be offered a STD exam and appropriate screening tests and be given relevant information on BV.
-Female partners of females diagnosed with BV have shown high rates of BV in several studies and should be offered an evaluation and STD testing as indicated by screening guidelines.
+No clinical counterpart of BV is recognized in the cisgender male and treatment of sex partners does not affect likelihood of relapse or recurrence.
+The cisgender male partner can be offered a STI exam and appropriate screening tests and be given relevant information on BV.
+Cisgender female partners of cisgender females diagnosed with BV have shown high rates of BV in several studies and should be offered an evaluation and STI testing as indicated by screening guidelines.